aklinker1/webext-core/docs/guide/index.md

 All of `@webext-core` NPM packages include a minified, `lib/index.global.js` file that will create a global variable you can use to access the package's APIs.

-Lets say you've put all your files inside a `vendor/` directory, and want to install the `@webext-core/storage` package.
+Lets say you've put all your third-party JS files inside a `vendor/` directory, and want to install the `@webext-core/storage` package.

 ```
 .